TASRobotics/guide/README.md

 # guide

 This repository contains the style guide.
-It's not finished yet.
+Please give feedback on it, thanks.